what1s1ove/whatislove.dev/apps/whatislove-dev/src/articles/block-or-inline/index.md

 ---
 title: Block or inline?
-description: Many people believe HTML tags are just block or inline, but that's a misconception.
-HTML tags come in seven types, each with unique rules.
-In this article, we explore these types and how to use them correctly to build well-structured web pages.
+description: Discover the seven types of HTML tags, beyond block and inline.
+Learn their unique rules and how to use them for well-structured web pages.
 date: 2021-05-27
 tags:
   - HTML